danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 }
 ```

-Since function arguments are handled as tuples, you now use tuple positions to inspect arguments:
+Since the function arguments are tuples, you use tuple positions to inspect arguments:

 ```swift
 let mock = MyMock()